cross-seed/cross-seed.org/docs/basics/options.md

 :::

 `cross-seed` will exclude any of the files/releases from cross-seeding during the prefiltering done at startup.
-You can include keywords, infoHashes, or complete torrent/file names.
+You can include keywords, infoHashes, folder or file names - not the full path, or torrent names to match.

 #### `blockList` Examples (CLI)